 GRAB SOME FIRST TRACKS AT THE SKI RESORTS

 While the snowfall by Thanksgiving time may not yet be epic, the skiing in and around Jackson Hole is nevertheless always legendary.
-Grand Targhee Resort in Alta, Wyoming—approximately an hour’s drive from Jackson, just over the Teton Pass—opens November 18th.
-Jackson Hole Mountain Resort in Teton Village has its grand opening the day after Turkey Day, November 25th.
+Grand Targhee Resort in Alta, Wyoming—approximately an hour’s drive from Jackson, just over the Teton Pass—opens November TBA.
+Jackson Hole Mountain Resort in Teton Village has its grand opening the day after Turkey Day, November 24th.
 Both resorts made the top half of SKI Magazine’s list of the “Top 50 Winter Resorts in North America” for the 2023 season.
-Snow King Mountain in town has its grand opening for 2022-23 on November 26th.
+Snow King Mountain in town has its grand opening for 2023-24 on November TBA.

 HELP US USHER IN THE HOLIDAY SEASON!